-In the light of modern and improved approach to wealth maximization, a new initiative called “Economic Value Added (EVA)” is implemented and presented in the annual reports of the companies.
-Positive and higher EVA would increase the wealth of the shareholders and thereby create value.
+In light of a modern and improved approach to wealth maximization, a new initiative called “Economic Value Added (EVA)” is implemented and presented in the companies’ annual reports.
+Positive and higher EVA would increase the shareholders’ wealth and thereby create value.

-Economic Value Added = Net Profits after tax – Cost of Capital.
+Economic Value Added = Net Operating Profits after tax – Capital Employed x Weighted Average Cost of Capital.

-In summary, the wealth maximization as an objective to financial management and other business decisions enables the shareholders to achieve their objectives and therefore is superior to profit maximization.
-For financial managers, it is a decision criterion being used for all the decisions.
-For more clarity, refer Profit Maximization vs. Wealth Maximization.
+In summary, wealth maximization as an objective to financial management and other business decisions enables the shareholders to achieve their objectives and therefore is superior to profit maximization.
+It is a decision criterion for financial managers being used for all the decisions.
+For more clarity, refer to Profit Maximization vs. Wealth Maximization.

 Capital investment decisions of a firm have a direct relation with wealth maximization.
-All capital investment projects with an internal rate of return (IRR) greater than 1 or having positive NPV creates value for the firm.
-These projects earn more than the ‘required rate of return’ of the firm.
-In other words, these projects maximize the wealth of the shareholders because they are earning more than what they can earn by investing themselves.
+All capital investment projects with an internal rate of return (IRR) greater than the cost of capital or having a positive NPV create value for the firm.
+These projects earn more than the firm’s ‘required rate of return.’
+In other words, these projects maximize the shareholders’ wealth because they are earning more than what they can earn by investing themselves.

-By analyzing the projects with the methods of capital budgeting, we come to know whether wealth will or won’t be created in a particular project.
+By analyzing the projects with the methods of capital budgeting, we know whether wealth will or won’t be created in a particular project.
 But, what is the real source of wealth creation?
-What is that characteristic of the project which becomes the root cause of value creation?
+What characteristic of the project becomes the root cause for value creation?

 Source of Wealth Creation

-Normally, two types of environment are faced by us – one is external and other is internal.
+Normally, the two types of environment that we face are – the external environment and the internal.
 If both the conditions support an organization, it tastes the success.
-A most important external factor which creates value is industry attractiveness and a similar internal factor is the competitive advantage of the firm.
+The most important external factor which creates value is industry attractiveness, and a similar internal factor is the competitive advantage of the firm.

 Two main sources of wealth creation or value creations are the industry attractiveness and competitive advantage of the firm.
-Let us discuss them in little more details.
+Let us discuss them in little more detail.

-- Barriers to Competitor’s Entry: Higher the entry barrier, higher is the chances for a firm to sustain for a long term.
+The higher the entry barrier, the higher are the chances for a firm to sustain itself for the long term.

-- Bargaining Power of Suppliers: Lesser the bargaining power of suppliers and buyers, the firm becomes in a better position to dominate terms.
+Lesser the bargaining power of suppliers and buyers, the firm becomes better positioned to dominate terms.

-- Competition among Competitors: It emphasizes the degree of competition which exists between the current competitors of the industry.
-Amicable conditions among the competitors would make the firms enjoy the better position.
+It emphasizes the degree of competition between the current competitors of the industry.
+Amicable conditions among the competitors would make the firms enjoy a better position.

-There are two elements of competitive advantage as per Michael Porter which are cost advantage and differentiation advantage.
+There are two elements of competitive advantage as per Michael Porter, let us see both of them below:

-- Cost advantage means the cost at which a firm producing the goods cannot be produced by the competing firms at that cost.
-Due to this advantage, the firm can sell products at a lower price than the competitors and still earn profit out of that.
-Customers are cost conscious and therefore they are attracted towards the firm’s products.
-The firm enjoys good sales which lead to more profits and better cash flows and therefore achieve wealth creation.
+Cost advantage means the cost at which the competing firms cannot produce the goods at which the other firm is producing.
+Due to this advantage, the firm can sell products at a lower price than the competitors and still earn profit.
+Customers are cost-conscious, and therefore, the firm’s product attracts them.
+The firm enjoys good sales, which lead to more profits and better cash flows and therefore achieve wealth creation.

-- Differentiation advantage means the product offered by the firm can be easily differentiated from other competitor’s products.
-The customers are convinced with a different product which is available only with the firm under concern.
-In such cases where the product is unique, firms enjoy higher price and therefore this becomes the real source of value creation for those firms.
+Differentiation advantage means the product offered by the firm can be easily differentiated from other competitors’ products.
+The customers are convinced with a different product available only with the firm under consideration.
+In such cases where the product is unique, firms enjoy higher prices, and therefore, this becomes the real source of value creation for those firms.